Merzasphor/MWSE/docs/source/events/collideWater.md

 # collideWater

-This event is triggered when a mobile object collides with water.
+This event is triggered when a mobile object collides with water and all the frames during the collision.

 ```lua
 --- @param e collideWaterEventData